City-of-Helsinki/yjdh/backend/kesaseteli/README.md

 -   [Applications Module](applications/README.md): Documentation for Summer Voucher Configuration, Email Templates, Target Groups, and School Management.
 -   [Staff Admin Permissions](staff_admin_permissions/README.md): Documentation for handling staff user permissions and AD group mappings.

+### Summer Voucher Configuration

+A `SummerVoucherConfiguration` for the current year is **required** for creating new `YouthApplication`s.
+If no configuration exists for the current year, the API will reject creation requests with a 400 Bad Request error.